cdriesler/ghutils/README.md

 RectangleCorners > Identifies relative positions of rectangle corners. (i.e. "top left" and "bottom right")

 NumbersToDomain > Given a list of numbers, returns their range as a Grasshopper domain.

+LineSDLBS > Same thing as "Line SDL" but also extends the curve in the opposite direction.